MicrosoftDocs/microsoft-style-guide/styleguide/grammar/nouns-pronouns.md

   - Managed standards, such as Bluetooth.

 If there's more than one of a thing, it’s a common noun.
 For example, there are lots of chief operating officers, so *chief operating officer* is a common noun.
-There’s only one *Sophia Fischer, Chief Operating Officer,* so that’s a proper noun.
+There’s only one *Latasha Sharp, Chief Operating Officer,* so that’s a proper noun.

 Don’t
 capitalize common nouns unless they begin a sentence or the situation